Any questions? Contact us

 How can I get a proof of accommodation for my French student visa?

 You’ll receive a visa-compatible accommodation certificate from our partners after booking.
-This document confirms your housing in France and can be used in your visa application process.
+This document can be used in your visa application process.

 How much does student accommodation cost in France?